spockele/palila_gui/README.md

     ```left note = <string>``` -> Defines the text on the left side of the scale.\
     ```right note = <string>``` -> Defines the text on the right side of the scale.

-- ```PointCompass```: A question with an 8-point direction compass to test directionality.
-  - Requires no additional input arguments.
 ---
 ## Output file format
 Results from an experiment will be output as individual ```.csv``` files in the directory